futureofcoding/futureofcoding.org/drafts/frp.md

 Reducing coupling seems like a good idea, but of course there can be too little coupling.
 I believe that the amount of coupling in the code should reflect the essential coupling in the underlying idea.
 If the nature of an interface is cyclic, the code shouldn't obfuscate that fact, but expose it clearly.
 More importantly it should make explicit the independence of independent things.

 To be fair, let me not understate the difficulty of writing Reflex code.
-It is hell on earth, grappling with its unweildy types, double `fmap`ing over streams, and waiting for `ghcjs` to compile.
+It is hell on earth, grappling with its unwieldy types, double `fmap`ing over streams, and waiting for `ghcjs` to compile.
 Yet I can't help but look dreamily at the Reflex Todo MVC diagram above.
 I see Reflex as representing a reasonably sound computational model that is in much need of a interface upgrade, which I'll discuss further in **Section 7**.

 A discussion of the downsides of FRP wouldn't be complete without noting the space and time leakiness its implementations have been plagued with.
 Yet this paper chooses to focus on the comprehensibility angle, and leave those details to other papers.